Our Rustic DIY Interior Door Trim

 I just LOVE them!
 I found them here.
 They’re a reproduction and make a slight snap sound, but not near as ‘snappy’ loud as the original old time ones did.
 Once all that was done, Aaron installed the bolts into the headers.
 He pre-drilled a pilot hole before screwing the bolts in.

-You might recall that this room started out with some pretty dated upper cabinets, and that we took them down, which we posted about here.
+You might recall that this room started out with some pretty dated upper cabinets, which we posted about here.
 We’re building our own shelving to take their place, want to see them?
 Then stay tuned! 🙂